The $a_0(980)$ in the single Cabibbo-suppressed process $\Lambda_c \to \pi^0\eta p$: Results and Discussion

-On the other hand, the $N_c$ scaling only indicates the relative strength of the absolute values, and the relative sign of $C$ is not fixed~\cite{Wang:2020,Zhang:2020rqr}, thus we show the $\pi^0\eta$ invariant mass distribution with different values of $C = 3$, $2$, $-2$, $-3$ in Fig.~\ref{Fig:gamma}, where one can see a significant cusp structure around 980~MeV for the negative $C$, and a small dip structure for the positive $C$, which is due to the interference of the contribution from the final state interaction and the contribution from the tree diagram.
-It should be stressed that the positive $C$ is supported by many studies, such as Refs.~\cite{Wang:2020,Dai:2018nmw}.
+On the other hand, the $N_c$ scaling only indicates the relative strength of the absolute values, and the relative sign of $C$ is not fixed~\cite{Wang:2020}, thus we show the $\pi^0\eta$ invariant mass distribution with different values of $C = 3$, $2$, $-2$, $-3$ in Fig.~\ref{Fig:gamma}, where one can see a significant cusp structure around 980~MeV for the negative $C$, and a small dip structure for the positive $C$, which is due to the interference of the contribution from the final state interaction and the contribution from the tree diagram.
+It should be stressed that the positive $C$ is supported by many studies, such as Ref.~\cite{Wang:2020}.
 Thus, one dip or cusp structure in the $\pi^0\eta$ invariant mass distribution is expected to be observed in the more precision measurements for the process $\Lambda_c\to \pi^0\eta p$.
+Since our prediction for the $\pi^0\eta$ invariant mass distribution significantly depends on the sign of parameter $C$, the future precision measurements for this process could be used to constrain the parameter $C$, and deepen our understanding of the $N_c$ scaling in the weak decay of hadrons.

-As we knows, in the energy region around 1~GeV, there is only the state $a_0(980)$ that could decay into $\pi\eta$~\cite{PDG2018}.
-Thus if there is a peak/dip structure observed in the $\pi\eta$ mass distribution around 1~GeV, it should result from the $a_0(980)$.
+As we know, in the energy region around 1~GeV, there is only the state $a_0(980)$ that could decay into $\pi\eta$~\cite{PDG2022}.
+Thus if there is a peak/dip structure observed in the $\pi\eta$ mass distribution around 1~GeV, it should be associated with the $a_0(980)$.

-Since the process $\Lambda_c\to \eta \pi^0 p$ has not yet been measured experimentally up to our knowledge, we will predict the branching fraction of the process $\Lambda_c \to \pi^0\eta p$, which is important for the measurements of this process in the future.
+Since the process $\Lambda_c\to \pi^0\eta p$ has not yet been measured experimentally up to our knowledge, we will predict the branching fraction of the process $\Lambda_c \to \pi^0\eta p$, which is important for the measurements of this process in the future.
 The first step of the $\Lambda_c \to \pi^0\eta p$, weak process, is the same as the ones of the process $\Lambda_c \to p\pi^+\pi^-$ and $\Lambda_c \to p K^+K^-$~\cite{Wang:2020}, the normalization factor $V_p$, containing all dynamical factors of the weak process, is expected to be identical for these three processes.
 The branching fraction of the process $\Lambda_c\to \pi^0\eta p$ can be expressed as,